bruno-collections/mock-servers/readme.md

 git clone https://github.com/bruno-collections/mock-examples.git
 ```

-Open Bruno and import the repository as a **Workspace**.
+Open Bruno and import the repository as a **collection**.

-> **Important:** This repository is a Bruno Workspace.
-You can directly import it into Bruno as workspace by providing GitHub URL in import modal.
+> **Important:** Import this collection in Bruno directly by providing the GitHub URL in the import modal.

-Once imported, you'll find sample collections, API specifications, and mock server configurations ready to explore.
+Once imported, you'll find sample collections, API specifications, and response examples ready to explore.

 ## What's Included